Konijeti Rosaiah: As APCC President

 Rosaiah was the President of the Andhra Pradesh Congress Committee (APCC) from 1994 to 1996.

 As Finance Minister

 Rosaiah presented the state budget 16 times, including 7 times in a row, a record in the country.
-He served as a finance minister under Marri Chenna Reddy, Kotla Vijaya Bhaskara Reddy, Nedurumalli Janardhana Reddy and Y. S. Rajashekhara Reddy.
-In his tenure as Finance Minister in Chenna Reddy's cabinet, he ensured that teachers received retirement benefits.
-Rosaiah is well known for adhering to strict fiscal management principles and effective mobilization & utilization of government funds.
+He was a finance minister under Marri Chenna Reddy, Kotla Vijaya Bhaskara Reddy, Nedurumalli Janardhana Reddy and Y. S. Rajashekhara Reddy.
+As Finance Minister in Chenna Reddy's cabinet, he ensured teachers received retirement benefits.
+Rosaiah was well known for adhering to strict fiscal management principles and effective mobilization and utilization of government funds.
 His contribution to the state as its longest serving finance minister is well recognized.

 As Chief Minister

 Rosaiah took over as the Chief Minister after the death of Y. S. Rajashekhara Reddy.
 In his tenure, Konijeti strived to bring political stability to the state and continue all the welfare programs planned and initiated by his predecessor.
 He is often credited with the effective management of the flood situation during October 2009, the law and order situation with respect to the Telangana agitation which started in December 2010, effective budgetary management, streamlining of the delivery systems of welfare programs etc. He submitted his resignation as Chief Minister to the Governor of Andhra Pradesh, ESL Narasimhan on 24 November 2010 citing health reasons.